tkuntubayev/task/README.md

     //
 }
 ```
-5. launch task with `handle` method as shown in example
+5. define and launch a task with TaskHandler's `handle` method in your presenter(viewmodel) as shown in example.
+One task cannot be launched twice.
 ```
 override fun onSetCardAsDefaultClicked(cardModel: CardModel) {
         viewState.showLoading()
         val setCardAsDefaultTask = CoroutineTask(
-                "setCardAsDefault",                                   // set an id that will correspond to task Task.Strategy.KillFirst,                              // cancel previous task with the same id if contains { billingRepository.setCardAsDefault(cardModel.id) }, // provide suspend function as we use Coroutines { // onSuccess
+                "setCardAsDefault",                                   // set an id that will correspond to current task Task.Strategy.KillFirst,                              // set the necessary strategy (KillFirst will destroy previous task with the same id)
-                    viewState.hideLoading()
+                { billingRepository.setCardAsDefault(cardModel.id) }, // provide suspend function (cause we use CoroutineTask)
+                { // use the result of the execution viewState.hideLoading()
                     refresh()
                 },
-                { // onError
+                { // handle exeption if something goes wrong viewState.hideLoading()
-                    viewState.hideLoading()
                     throwableHandler.handleThrowable(it)
                 }